tytydraco/yessleep/out/Where_Am_It.md

 At the thought that this planet was not only intelligent — it was *playing* with me.

 Unable to look at that receiver any longer, I jerked away from my station, preferring a seat against a corner on the floor.
 My head throbbed, not painful, but profoundly tired, at the precipice of failure, of intellectual defeat.
 For the first time, I’d actually considered giving up.
 This was too hard.
-On earth things are stable, hidden, elusive, but ultimately driven by a design buried in the space between its parts, in the rhythm of its process — but not here.
+On earth things are stable — hidden, elusive, but ultimately driven by a design buried in the space between its parts, in the rhythm of its process — but not here.

 Here, the design itself was chaos, the hidden pattern not a pattern at all, but…